Bethenny Frankel

-Bethenny Frankel, also known as Bethenny Parisella, (born November 4, 1970) is an American entrepreneur, television personality, philanthropist, and author.
-She was the runner-up on the NBC reality competition series The Apprentice: Martha Stewart in 2005, and increased her profile on the Bravo reality television series The Real Housewives of New York City (2008–2010, 2015–2019).
+Bethenny Frankel (born November 4, 1970) is an American entrepreneur, television personality, podcast host, philanthropist, and author.
+Frankel was the runner-up on the NBC reality competition series The Apprentice: Martha Stewart in 2005, and increased her profile on the Bravo reality television series The Real Housewives of New York City (2008–2010, 2015–2019).
 She propelled her fame from the series and founded Skinnygirl, a lifestyle brand.

-Frankel's spin-off series Bethenny Ever After aired three seasons from 2010-2012, and Bethenny & Fredrik aired one season in 2018.
+Frankel's spin-off series Bethenny Ever After aired three seasons from 2010 to 2012, and Bethenny & Fredrik aired one season in 2018.
 She also headlined the Fox daytime talk show Bethenny (2013–2014) and the HBO Max reality competition series The Big Shot with Bethenny (2021).
-She also founded BStrong, a philanthropic organization that has provided disaster relief; written four self-help books; hosted two podcasts; and a YouTuber.
+She also founded BStrong, a philanthropic organization that has provided disaster relief.
+She has written ten books, hosted three podcasts, and is a YouTuber.

 Early life

-Frankel is the only child of Robert J. Frankel, a horse trainer, and Bernadette Birk, an interior designer and college professor.
-Her father was German-Jewish, whereas her mother was of Welsh descent who converted to Judaism.
-Bethenny was raised Roman Catholic, and completed all of her sacraments including communion and confirmation.
+Frankel is the only child of Robert J. Frankel, a horse trainer, and Bernadette (Verderosa) Birk, an interior designer and college professor.
+Her father was German Jewish, whereas her mother was Italian Catholic and converted to Judaism.
 Her parents divorced when Frankel was four years old.
-When she was five, her mother married horse trainer John Parisella.
+One year later, her mother married horse trainer John Parisella and Bethenny was raised Roman Catholic.
+She completed the sacraments of communion and confirmation.
 Frankel describes her childhood as difficult.
 Frankel says her mother "was always drinking" and often argued violently with her stepfather.

-Frankel originally grew up in Forest Hills, New York but moved many times and attended multiple schools before attending boarding school.
-She went to St. Agnes Cathedral School in Rockville Centre, New York and Holy Child Academy in Old Westbury, New York but graduated in 1988 from Pine Crest School in Fort Lauderdale, Florida.
+Frankel originally grew up in Forest Hills, New York, but moved many times and attended multiple schools before attending boarding school.
+She went to St. Agnes Cathedral School in Rockville Centre, New York, and Holy Child Academy in Old Westbury, New York, but graduated in 1988 from Pine Crest School in Fort Lauderdale, Florida.
 She attended Boston University for two years, and graduated with a degree in psychology and communications from New York University.
 She later attended the Natural Gourmet Institute in New York City.